-*** MWSP is coordinating the Atlanta Walk for Apraxia, scheduled for September 15, 2019.
+*** Meredith is serving as Walk Coordinator for the Atlanta Walk for Apraxia, scheduled for September 15, 2019.
 Meredith is committed to this project and plans to coordinate the Apraxia Walk for 2020!

-*** Meredith served as guest lecturer, discussing pediatric motor speech disorders, for Georgia State University graduate students, April 2019!!
+*** Meredith served as guest lecturer for pediatric motor speech disorders (apraxia & dysarthria), for Georgia State University graduate students, April 2019 and 2018.

 *** Meredith flew to New York City December 2&3, 2018 to attend Advanced-Level Apraxia training from the highest figure in the USA for Childhood Apraxia of Speech, Edythe Strand, PhD CCC-SLP from the Mayo Clinic in Minneapolis.